 - Make any changes you like to the system.
 These changes will be saved in the persistent storage partition and restored on your next boot.

-By using YUMI, you now have a bootable Debian Live USB with persistence, enabling you to save files, configurations, and installed applications across sessions.
+By using YUMI, you should now have a bootable Debian Live USB with persistence, enabling you to save files, configurations, and installed applications across sessions.
 This setup is ideal for live sessions or portable use of Debian.

 If you wish to reset the USB drive or use it for other purposes later, you can refer to our USB restoration guide to restore the drive to its full capacity.